A new bonus tax credit may benefit nuclear power projects, but only if the power plants are in urban areas.

 This ambiguity has popped up before.
 Under the IRA, places can qualify as energy communities if 25 percent or more of their tax revenues come from fossil fuels.
 The only problem: Comprehensive data isn’t available for local tax revenues from fossil fuels, and the IRS has never been able to enforce this provision of the law.
 (I’ve done research with colleagues that starts to put some of this data together, but our efforts are far from comprehensive.)

 A similar problem arises with nuclear energy communities.
 Although federal data sets include employment for a variety of subcomponents of the nuclear industry, the data doesn’t cover all of the activities enumerated in the OBBBA.
-For example, employment data from the US Census includes statistics for employment at nuclear power plants (North American Industrial Classification, or NAICS, code 221113), construction of nuclear plants (NAICS 237130), waste reprocessing (NAICS 325180), and more.
-Similarly, data from the Bureau of Labor Statistics includes employment statistics for nuclear engineers (Occupational Employment and Wage Statistics, or OEWS, code 17-2161), nuclear power reactor operators (OEWS 51-8011), and nuclear technicians (OEWS 19-4051).
-But no data is available to measure employment in all the sectors identified in the OBBBA, such as advanced nuclear research and development or uranium mining and enrichment.
-Instead, data on these industries is aggregated into a broader “grab bag” of small but related industries, such as “other metal ore mining” (NAICS 212290), which includes uranium mining among a host of others.
+For example, employment data from the US Census includes statistics for employment at nuclear power plants (North American Industry Classification, or NAICS, code 221113), but most of the other sectors identified in the OBBBA (e.g., nuclear power plant construction, advanced nuclear research and development, uranium mining and enrichment) are not specified in federal employment databases.
+Instead, data on these industries is aggregated into a broader “grab bag” of small but related industries, such as “power and communication line and related structures construction” (NAICS 237130), which includes nuclear power plant construction, and “other metal ore mining” (NAICS 212290), which includes uranium among a host of other elements.

 Which Places Will Be Covered?

-At the same time, many communities that host nuclear reactors will not qualify, in most cases because they are outside of any MSA.
-For example, La Salle County, Illinois, a rural region that hosts a large nuclear plant, will not qualify because it is not in an MSA.
-But drive about 90 miles east, and you’ll find yourself in Chicago, a nuclear energy community (as defined in the law) that hosts no nuclear power plants.
-Of the roughly 50 US counties that host operating nuclear power plants, only about 6 in 10 will be eligible based on this analysis.
-Figure 1 illustrates the results.
+One thing that is clear is that many communities that host nuclear reactors will not qualify because they are outside of any MSA.
+For example, La Salle County, Illinois, a rural region that hosts a large nuclear plant, will not qualify because it is not in an MSA (it is in a micropolitan, not a metropolitan, statistical area).

-Looking forward, the MSA provision will affect the eligibility of communities that host new nuclear projects.
+This provision also will affect the eligibility of communities that host new nuclear projects.
 For example, Plant Vogtle Units 3 and 4—which use a qualified advanced reactor (the AP1000) and came online in 2023 and 2024—sit in Burke County, Georgia, which is part of the Augusta-Richmond County MSA.
-So Vogtle will qualify.
-But in other cases, such as the Kemmerer advanced nuclear project in Wyoming and the Long Mott Energy project in Texas, the bonus tax credit will not be available because both fall outside any MSA.
+So, Vogtle will be eligible if it meets the employment threshold.
+But in other cases, such as the Kemmerer advanced nuclear project in Lincoln County, Wyoming and the Long Mott Energy project in Calhoun County, Texas, the bonus tax credit will not be available because both fall outside any MSA.
+(However, these places could still qualify for the energy community bonus under the original IRA definition if they meet the relevant requirements for coal closures or fossil energy employment.)

 Where Does This Leave Us?

-Looking forward, there’s a lot of uncertainty, but a few things are clear.
+Looking forward, we’ll find a lot of uncertainty, but a few things are clear.
 First, policymakers are interested in supporting energy communities.
-As I’ve written with colleagues, this is an important policy objective for reasons of both fairness and the political viability of any energy transition.
+As I’ve written with colleagues, supporting energy communities is an important policy objective for reasons of both fairness and the political viability of any energy transition.
 Second, it’s not easy to do this well.
 Designing policies to target the right places often requires time and access to technical expertise that congressional staff may not have.

 If: Lawmakers intend to steer investment toward US energy communities, including those that rely on coal, oil, gas, and nuclear energy,